To heal you'll need....

 Do not bandage your tattoo again as it needs air to heal.
 If for some reason lightweight, loose-fitting cotton clothes don't cover the tattoo and you have dirty work to do, use a non-stick bandage for a minimal period of time, making sure it is lightly lubricated beneath.

-Wash your tattoo morning and night with clean hands.
+Wash your tattoo once a day with clean hands.

 Apply moisturizer a 3-5 times a day for the next two weeks.